 3. Market discipline

-Basel II asks organizations to implement a corporate risk management system that accounts for operational risks.
-Basel II requires financial organizations to set aside regulatory capital for operational risk – an important development that affects most financial service institutions worldwide.
+Basel III asks organizations to implement a corporate risk management system that accounts for operational risks.
+Basel III requires financial organizations to set aside regulatory capital for operational risk – an important development that affects most financial service institutions worldwide.

-From a Business Process Management (BPM) perspective, the standards of Basel II have increased pressure on:
+From a Business Process Management (BPM) perspective, the standards of Basel III have increased pressure on:

 • tracking capital adequacy,

 A clear Business Process Management (BPM) framework will allow you to easily design processes and develop the strategic measurement necessary to ensure Basel compliance by monitoring performance and reducing operational risk across your organization.

 The Enterprise Process Center (EPC) – A Turnkey Compliance Solution